joachim-n/action_link/README.md

 ### Optional modules

 - Computed Field module allows action links that control entities to be output as computed fields on the entity.
+See the Action Link Field submodule in this project for details.

 ## Installation